-Orrick, Harrington & Sutcliffe LLP, often referred to simply as Orrick, is a huge law firm that is trying to combine both the field of technology and the world of lawyers.
+Orrick, Herrington & Sutcliffe LLP, often referred to simply as Orrick, is a huge law firm that is trying to combine both the field of technology and the world of lawyers.
 The San Francisco-based company recently introduced a small project that will surely create a bold impact, not only to their clients but also to the industry.

 Chairman and CEO Mitchell Zuklie said, “Clients worldwide are asking us how we are addressing innovation and value, and Orrick Labs is a key part of the answer.”

 Over the last few years, the perception towards the legal profession not being able to embrace technology itself has come to an end.
 Law firms are now fond of developing their very own technology, including artificial intelligence.
 The newly-found innovation will put their service on a higher playing field and will make lawyers more efficient.

 It all started with the formation of legal technology, which is basically a domain of third-party companies that are providing legal services to their clients through the use of software and technology.